 Avenida is on a mission to create stories that stand out.
 Founded by Chantal Lafleur in 2014, the company encourages creators to dare to tell their stories, to elevate and make their voices heard.
 Her first production Bing Bang (2015 and 2016) dealt with the unifying universe of demolition races in Quebec.
 Broadcasted on Historia and directed by Sylvio Jacques, Bing Bang was nominated for the Prix Gémeaux 2017 in the category “Best documentary-series production: biography or portrait”.
 In 2015, Avenida also produced Kokoro, a co-production with France and Belgium.
 Shot in Japan, the film was directed by Vanja d’Alcantara and stars Isabelle Carré and Neils Schneider.
 In 2017-2018-2020, Chantal Lafleur produced all three seasons of the popular fiction series Jenny.
 Directed by Jean-Sébastien Lord, the series has earned great critical recognition and strong popularity with young audiences.
-It won four Gemini Awards and was nominated at several prestigious events, including the Kidscreen Awards, the International Emmy Kids Awards, the Prix Jeunesse international, the Rose d’Or and the Japan Awards.
+It won four Prix Gémeaux and a Kidscreen Awards as well as being nominated at several prestigious events, including the International Emmy Kids Awards, the Prix Jeunesse international, the Rose d’Or and the Japan Prize.
 In 2018, Avenida co-produced Balance Point, a feature documentary that offers privileged access to the inner world of children enrolled in the professional program of a ballet school.
 Directed by Christine Chevarie, the film, which was released in theatres in December 2018, won the Inmates’ Prize at the 21st edition of the RIDM.

 In 2019, Avenida produced The Vinland club, an historical drama that highlights the exceptional work of teachers in the late 1940’s in Quebec.
 Directed by Benoit Pilon, the film won three Iris including the prize for Best Actor-Leading Role for Sébastien Ricard.
 The film hit theatres on August 6, 2021.